mortacious/docker3d/README.md

-# docker3d
+# kbs\_docker
-Creating Docker LXC containers and run accelerated applications inside them.
+Creating Docker containers with ROS kinetic and the KBS-Software from the <https://launchpad.net/~kbs/+archive/ubuntu/kbs> PPA preinstalled.
+Supports hardware acceleration for running rviz and gazebo.